-Piredede (Πιρέδεδε) was a village 9 kilometers east of Imranli in Pontos (current day Turkey), a village which still exists and has kept it's name.
-It was surrounded by Kurdish villages and was inhabited by 300 people, who were primarily agricultural farmers and who maintained their own church and school.
-Most of the inhabitants of the village perished and only a small number managed to find their way to Greece after many attempts.
-The teacher Eustathios Peliadis, who had a vision to open a Central Urban School in the region, was from Piredede.
-He taught in various schools in Tokat but was later displaced to Malateia.
+Piredede (Gr: Πιρέδεδε) is a village situated 9 kilometers east of Imranli in the Pontus region of Turkey.
+The village still exists and has kept its name.
+It was surrounded by Kurdish villages and was inhabited by 300 people, primarily farmers who maintained their own church and school.
+Most of the residents of the village perished and only a small number managed to find their way to Greece after many attempts.
+The teacher Efstathios Peliadis, who had a vision to open a Central Urban School in the region, was from Piredede.
+He taught in various schools in Tokat but was later displaced to Malatya.